melharfi/MELHARFI-2D-Game-Engine/README.md

 So you have to create all of them programmatically and design them and I know that create a game is easier than creating a controls itself because it needs to handle some advanced windows events like click/Keyboard on the shape and so many other stuff ... you know it's really complicated.

-In fact, there are some GUI Engines shered but i found them ugly, or not in the same language (C++) or it needs special configuration, working only with DirectX or not free ... oh my god.
+In fact, there are some GUI Engines but i found them ugly as far as i know, or not in the same language (C++) or it needs special configuration, working only with DirectX or not free ... oh my god.

-I just wanted to use the same controls that all we know, those of Windows, pretty good.
+I just wanted to use the same controls that all we know, those of Windows, pretty good and perfect.

 I soon get frustrated by that obstacle, and I found NO game engine that integrates some GUI inside.